Serapbasaran/Stock-Data-Analysis/README.md

 Part 2 (Moderate):
 Create a script that will loop through all the stocks and output the following information.

--Yearly change from opening price at the beginning of an given year to closing price at the the end of any given year -The percent change from opening price at the beginning of an given year to closing price at the the end of any given year -The total Volume of the stock
+Yearly change from opening price at the beginning of an given year to closing price at the the end of any given year The percent change from opening price at the beginning of an given year to closing price at the the end of any given year-The total Volume of the stock
--Ticker symbol
+Ticker symbol
--Add conditional formatting that will highlight positive change in green and negative change in red.
+Add conditional formatting that will highlight positive change in green and negative change in red.